isabella232/sign-integrations.en/help/veeva/user.md

     ![](images/select-adobe-sign.png)

 1. If UMG (Users in Multiple Groups) feature is enabled on the Adobe Acrobat Sign account and the sender belongs to multiple groups, you see a dialog as shown below.
-In the dialog, select the group and then select **[!UICONTROL Ok]**.
+In the dialog, select the group and then select **[!UICONTROL Next]**.

     ![](images/umg-dialog.png)